nedzeskyj/nedzeskyj/README.md

 - 👋 Hi, I’m **Justin**
-- 👀 I’m interested in creating a resume website
+- 👀 I’m creating a resume website
-- 🌱 I’m currently learning R for big data analysis
+- 🌱 I’m learning R for big data analysis
 - 💞️ I love to collaborate but don't currently have bandwidth for a large project
 - 📫 Feel free to connect with me via **[LinkedIn](https://www.linkedin.com/in/justin-nedzesky/)**!